viion/libra-php/README.md

         - `where="statement"`
         - `limit=<start>,<length>`
 - `php cli action=dumpall` Dump all data to jsons, you will need a lot of memory for this (1gb+)
+    - Options:
+        - `chunks=<size>` Dumping everything can provide large files, this can be broken up to chunks of a size of your choosing, eg: `chunks=2500` to create a new file every 2500 entries in the json

 **Options**